bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/02_Task_Checkpointing.rst

-COMPSs release contains three pre-defined policies, each leveraging on only one of these mechanisms:
+COMPSs release contains three predefined policies, each leveraging on only one of these mechanisms:

 .. table:: Checkpointing
     :name: checkpointing description

     +-----------------------------------+------------------------------------------------------------------------------------+-------------------------+------------------------------------------+
     | **Policy name**                   | **Class name**                                                                     | **Params**              | **Description**                          |
     +===================================+====================================================================================+=========================+==========================================+